Nassau-class battleship: World War I

 In August, I Battle Squadron and three battlecruisers were detached from the fleet to temporarily reinforce the German fleet in the Baltic Sea.
 The Germans planned to clear the Gulf of Riga to facilitate the capture of the city by the Imperial German Army.
 The Russian Baltic Fleet had stationed the pre-dreadnought and a number of gunboats and destroyers in the gulf, the entrances to which were protected by a series of minefields.
-The first attempt during the Battle of the Gulf of Riga to breach the minefields and enter the gulf on 8 August was as it had taken too long to clear the Russian minefields to allow the minelayer to lay a minefield of her own.
+The first attempt during the Battle of the Gulf of Riga to breach the minefields and enter the gulf on 8 August was unsuccessful as it had taken too long to clear the Russian minefields to allow the minelayer to lay a minefield of her own.
 They made another attempt beginning on 16 August, led by Nassau and Posen, along with four light cruisers and thirty-one torpedo boats.
 A minesweeper and destroyer were sunk that day, and the next day Nassau and Posen engaged in an artillery duel with Slava, forcing her to withdraw after scoring three hits.
 The remaining minesweepers cleared a path into the gulf, but reports of Allied submarines prompted a German withdrawal.
 The ships then returned to the High Seas Fleet in the North Sea.

 After returning to the North Sea, the fleet conducted another sortie in the hope of catching a British squadron in October, with further operations beginning in March 1916, now under the direction of VAdm Reinhard Scheer.
 These operations included the attack on Yarmouth and Lowestoft in April.
 Unknown to the Germans, the British were aware of their intentions before embarking on these raids; the German light cruiser had run aground in the Baltic in August 1914, and Russian forces had salvaged German code books from the wreck and passed a copy to their British allies.
 With the ability to decode German wireless signals, they could send forces to attack the High Seas Fleet under conditions favorable to themselves, as they had done at Dogger Bank.
 This led to the Battle of Jutland on 31 May, when the British sought to catch the German fleet far enough away from port that it could be cut off and destroyed.